Chipotle E. coli outbreak reaches six states, shares tumble

 FRANKFORT, Ky./SAN FRANCISCO For nearly three years, Democrats and former President Barack Obama pointed to Kentucky as one of the Affordable Care Act’s biggest success stories.

-The CDC earlier this week reported one Minnesota case with the same DNA fingerprint as the others, but it was not linked to the popular burrito chain.

-In its update on Friday, the CDC reported that a second person in Minnesota who ate at Chipotle became ill from the same strain of E. coli.
+LOS ANGELES More than 40 people have fallen ill with E. coli food poisoning after eating at Chipotle Mexican Grill (CMG.N) restaurants in six different states, federal health officials said on Friday, sending shares of the burrito chain to an 18-month low.

+The outbreak expanded with new Chipotle-linked E. coli cases reported in California, Ohio, New York and Minnesota, the U.S. Centers for Disease Control and Prevention said.

-The CDC said 45 people have gotten food poisoning from the E. coli O26 outbreak strain, and of those, 43 reported eating at Chipotle.
+The CDC said 45 people got sick from the E. coli O26 outbreak strain, and of those, 43 reported eating at Chipotle.
+Sixteen people have been hospitalized and no deaths have been reported.

+Chipotle's tagline is "Food with Integrity", and it has a reputation for serving healthy, fresh food.
+This outbreak, the company's third food safety lapse this year, has been a black mark for the popular chain that saw its shares tumble 12.3 percent to $536.19 on Friday.

+The outbreak also speaks to changing consumer tastes.
+U.S. diners are demanding more fresh, less processed foods.
+While such products are generally healthier, cooking and other types of processing can kill pathogens that make people sick.

+Last week, Chipotle reopened those units after deep-cleaning the properties and replacing food.

+Chipotle, which also has hired food safety consultants, is testing food and changing food preparation procedures, and said it is taking similar actions at the other restaurants linked to the outbreak.

-The new reports of illness were linked to Chipotle restaurants in Turlock, California; Akron, Ohio; Amherst, New York; and Burnsville, Minnesota.
+The new reports of illness were tied to Chipotle restaurants in Turlock, California; Akron, Ohio; Amherst, New York; and Burnsville, Minnesota.

-Due to the timing of reported visits - in late October and on Nov.
-6 - Chipotle does not believe it is necessary to close those restaurants, spokesman Chris Arnold said.
+Due to the timing of visits - in late October and on Nov.
+6 - and the average time of illness onset, Chipotle does not believe it is necessary to close those restaurants, company spokesman Chris Arnold said.

-Chipotle said in a statement that investigators have suggested that it is not unusual to see additional cases as an investigation moves forward.

-Public health investigators first identified the E. coli O26 infections in people who had eaten at Chipotle restaurants around Seattle and Portland, Oregon.
+The number of cases could go higher as state and federal investigators check to see if other reported E. coli illnesses match the Chipotle strain.

+One Chicago customer, who ordered a chicken bowl with brown rice on Friday afternoon, was undeterred by the news.

 Seattle attorney Bill Marler, who is representing nearly three dozen people affected by the outbreak in Oregon and Washington state, said the increase in reported cases raises the likelihood that the culprit will be identified.